sampsale/PracticeAssignment/readme.md

 7. The application (front and backend) can be started with a single command in terminal

+This app has both SQL database version, running with PostgreSQL (need server address to access) and a version with a in-memory dictionary "database".
+Depending on which one you are using, change the variable dataBaseEnabled on HTTPSMethods.js to true or false.
+Default is false, since there is no PostgreSQL server provided, but if you can run PostgreSQL locally, it's possible; just change th settings of database.py to match yours.

 ## How to start

 1. Install packages for both back- and frontend